 Everest Base Camp Trek Cost in Nepal (What People Don’t Tell You)

-If you search Everest Base Camp trek packages in Nepal, the prices are all over the place.
+If you search for Khumbu valley trek packages in Nepal, the prices are all over the place.
 One looks cheap, another looks expensive, and both say they go to the same Everest Base Camp.
 That part throws people off.

 A lot of it comes down to how the trip is put together.
 Bigger groups bring the Everest Base Camp trek cost down.
 Smaller groups or private trips cost more.